digma-ai/digma/README.md

 ## 🚀 Getting started

 ### 1. Install the IDE Plugin
 Get the Digma plugin from the [JetBrains marketplace](https://plugins.jetbrains.com/plugin/19470-digma-continuous-feedback).
-We currently support IntelliJ and Java, support for additional IDEs is coming soon.
+We currently support IntelliJ with either Java or Kotlin, support for additional IDEs is coming soon.

 ### 2. Follow the installation instructions in the plugin to get Digma up and running